jiaahjien/jiaahjien/README.md

 ### Hi there 👋

+I'm a student at University of Technology and Education.
+My major is computer engineering.
+I'm looking to collabrate on
 <!--
 **jiaahjien/jiaahjien** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.